omkarturesde/Portfolio3d/README.md

-# Omkar Turesde - 3D Developer Portfolio
+# Omkar Ture SDE - 3D Developer Portfolio

 Welcome to my personal 3D developer portfolio!
 This project showcases my skills, experience, and projects as a web developer with a passion for 3D web experiences.